Sowmaki/Project-10-Bank-API/argentbankapp/README.md

-# PHASE 1 : AUTHENTIFICATION DES URTILISATEURS
+# PHASE 1 : USERS AUTHENTICATION

 A user should be able to:
 ## 1. Landing Page